Endowment FAQs

 What is the endowment’s distribution rate?

-The annual distribution rate is recommended by the Finance & Investment Committee to the board of governors twice a year (September and February).
-Consideration is given to market conditions, the distribution levels of peer institutions and the level of real return over a rolling twenty-quarter (five-year) time period.
+The annual distribution rate is recommended by the Finance & Investment Committee to the Board of Governors twice a year (September and February) and consideration is given to market conditions, the distribution levels of peer institutions, and the level of real return over a rolling twenty-quarter (five-year) time-period.
 The twenty-quarter rolling average is used to smooth out any spikes or sharp declines within the financial markets.

-The distribution rate currently is 3% and is applied to the five-year moving average market value.
-The use of a rolling twenty-quarter time period and the expectation of infrequent adjustments to the distribution rate are intended to provide relatively stable distribution allocations.
+The distribution rate currently is 3.5% and is applied to the twenty-quarter moving average market value.
+The use of a rolling twenty-quarter time-period and the expectation of infrequent adjustments to the distribution rate are intended to provide relatively stable distribution allocations.

 Where do the distributions go?